NxPKG/khulnasoft-docs/content/support/Account Management & Billing/Common account questions/Login and account issues.md

 ___

-## Change your Cloudflare email address or password
+## Change your Khulnasoft email address or password

 For more help, refer to [Change password or email address](/fundamentals/account-and-billing/account-billing/change-password-or-email/).